- Q. What is 511NL?

 - Q. Where does the information provided on 511NL come from?

-- A. Winter road conditions, construction/maintenance, and ferry information are provided by Department of Transportation and Works field staff or contracted operators.
+- A. Winter road conditions, construction/maintenance, and ferry information are provided by Department of Transportation and Infrastructure field staff or contracted operators.

 - Q. How often is the information updated on 511NL?